hungdev/react-native-customize-selected-date/readme.md

 format | PropTypes.array | Format date output
 renderChildDay | PropTypes.func | return child element injected to date

+## Styles

+Export style will be complete in next version.

 # License

 This project is licenced under the MIT License.